Policy and Procedure Name:

 owner/operator issue, subcontractors with no coverage, construction, etc.); and

-Review the claim for subrogation and determine if a referral sould be
+the claim for subrogation and determine if a referral should be made to the Subrogation

 policy and procedure for additional information.